All the way developing SmartPPC 7 I was thinking about the problem of reaching end users of our system, I mean: publishers and advertisers.

 As on one hand most of our customers are Americans and on the other hand American culture is wide spread, Names Generation Algorithm will use words and phrases from American films, show etc.

-Making an interesting dictionary of well known for Americans phrases is quite complicated task for us, Russians, so we would appreciate your help and ideas of how this could be done.
+Making an interesting dictionary of well known for Americans phrases is quite complicated task for us, Europeans, so we would appreciate your help and ideas of how this could be done.

 One of the cool features that we are planning to implement in the new SmartPPC 7 is, how we have called it, a “Tuturial wizard”.